wdhowe/clojure-snippets/README.md

 Templates

-* template -> Template for a Clojure CLI/deps project with cli args. (run 'clj -m template -h' from that dir) Does not need boot or lein.
+* template -> Template for a Clojure CLI/deps project with cli args. (run 'clj -m template.core -h' from that dir) Does not need boot or lein.
-* template.boot -> Template for a single file Clojure script via boot with cli args

 ----